gliu2k/SAP-Datasphere/Admin/Admin.md

 ## 9. Cockpit
 There seems to be no cockpit to have the statistics of the usage like the access number or the response time on the objects.

+See the details in this blog (https://community.sap.com/t5/technology-blogs-by-sap/sap-datasphere-monitoring-and-analysis-of-sac-requests-ina-mds/ba-p/13574453)

 Maybe we need to rely on the HANA views to get the information.
-See this [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-sap-hana-database-monitoring/ba-p/13696750).

-Otherwise, we may leverage on the SAC cockpit.
-See the admin section in SAC.
+See this [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-sap-hana-database-monitoring/ba-p/13696750) regarding monitoring the workload from SAC in table **M_MULTIDIMENSIONAL_STATEMENT_STATISTICS**.
+And we may leverage on the SAC cockpit.
+See the **Admin** section in SAC.